 Definition: A Course Drop is an action taken by a student prior to or during the start of the term to remove a course from his/her transcript.
 Students may drop one, some or all of their classes though the drop/add period without receiving any grade.
 However, students who fail to drop a course or wish to withdraw from a course after the designated drop/add period for a term but before the designated withdrawal deadline must follow the Official Withdrawal procedures.
 See Withdrawal Policy for details on Withdrawals.

-Dropping Classes Prior to the Third Week of the Term
+Dropping Classes Prior to the end of the add/drop period

-Students can drop classes up through the second week of the term with no penalty as follows:
+Students can drop full semester classes up through the second week of the term with no penalty as follows:

 Students may have their financial aid reduced if the student's enrollment status changes from full-time to part-time, or from full-time or part-time to below half-time.
 Students will have their financial aid cancelled if the student drops all courses and does not incur any liability, or fails to meet satisfactory academic progress standards as a result of the cancellation of enrollment.
 Financial aid for future terms will also be cancelled.
 See Appeals Policy for Student Withdrawals and Satisfactory Academic Progress Policy for additional details.
 Students receiving Veterans benefits should meet with the Veteran's Certifying Official to determine if drops will affect their current and future benefits when they; add or drop any course, withdraw from or terminate enrollment at the University.